Putham Pudhu Kaalai: Ilamai Idho Idho

 It's a breezy love between two senior citizens.

 Rajeev (Jayaram), a widower, lives in a big apartment all alone.
 Just before the Indian Government announces a lockdown in India, his girlfriend Lakshmi (Urvashi), arrives at his home to spend a few days with him.
 They catch up and spend more time together when the lockdown is announced.
-Their respective children, unaware of their relationship, are worried about their safety during the pandemic while they get to know each other better like a young couple.
+Their respective children, unaware of their relationship, are worried about their safety during the pandemic while they get to know each other better like a young couple (Kalidas Jayaram/ Kalyani Priyadarshan).
 One day during a petty argument between the couple, Rajeev's daughter and son-in-law show up unannounced to check up on him.
 Lakshmi hides in a closet and witnesses Rajeev and his daughter sharing a warm moment together.
 When Rajeev finally manages to get rid of his daughter and son-in-law, the couple realize that they were both at fault for getting mad over something petty.
 Their bond grows deeper, and they express concern over how their kids will react to their relationship.
 The film ends with the couple taking the leap to introduce each other to their children over a video call.

 Avarum Naanum – Avalum Naanum

-It is a building of a bond between an old grandfather (M. S. Bhaskar) and an estranged granddaughter (Ritu Varma).
+It is a building of a bond between an elderly man (M. S. Bhaskar) and his estranged granddaughter (Ritu Varma).
 It is very beautiful, as they get past the differences between them and understand each other better.

 The grandfather is a retired scientist and living alone.
 His granddaughter Khanna, who works in the IT industry, comes to take care of her grandfather on the insistence of her father.
-Initially, Khanna was not happy with her grandfather as he did not accept her mother's love.
-Once Khanna starts spending time with her grandfather, she understands the reason for his anger (he wanted her mother to continue her singing as he considered her voice to be divine, but her mother chose to get married instead, thus causing the estrangement) and decides to visit her grandfather's house regularly.
+Initially, Khanna is not happy with her grandfather as he did not accept her mother.
+Once Khanna starts spending time with her grandfather, she understands the reason for his anger (he wanted her mother to continue her singing as he considered her voice to be divine, but her mother chose to get married and discontinue singing due to her husband's insistence, thus causing the estrangement) and decides to visit her grandfather's house regularly.

 Coffee, Anyone?

 Two daughters, Valli (Suhasini Maniratnam) and Saras (Anu Hasan) are visiting their comatose mother Soundara (Komalam Charuhasan).
-They are upset about their father Mahendran (Kathadi Ramamurthy) treating her at home.
+They are upset about their father Mahendran (Kathadi Ramamurthy) treating her at home and the fact that their younger sister Ramya (Shruti Haasan) has decided not to come meet their mother over past fights.
 Yet they overcome their differences and try to emotionally connect with their mother.
 That is when they realize that she is showing signs of improvement.
-They want to share all that is happening in their respective lives to her.
-Finally, they are more than happy to see their mother awake.
+They want to share all that is happening in their respective lives with her.
+Finally, they are more than happy to see their mother wake up from the coma.